vitaly-t/decomment/README.md

 This library uses [esprima] to guarantee correct processing for regular expressions.

-As an example, it can process [AngularJS 1.5 Core](https://code.angularjs.org/1.5.0-rc.0/angular.js) in about 200ms, which is 1.1MB ~ 30,000 lines of JavaScript.
+As an example, it can process [AngularJS 1.5 Core](https://code.angularjs.org/1.5.0-rc.0/angular.js) in under 100ms, which is 1.1MB ~ 30,000 lines of JavaScript.

 ## API